matake01/foo-bar-app/README.md

 * **HIBERNATE_DIALECT** - The hibernate dialect type(E.g. org.hibernate.dialect.MySQLDialect)
 * **HIBERNATE_HBM2DDL_AUTO** - (Optional) In development/test mode this may be set to 'create-drop'

+#### Selenium

+This boilerplate project uses [Selenium](http://www.seleniumhq.org) for API client testing over Http, which requires a WebDriver to be downloaded.

+The default driver is set to Chrome.
+For this case; be sure that both [Chrome](https://www.google.se/chrome/browser/desktop/index.html) and a [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) is installed.

+* **SELENIUM_WEBDRIVER_PATH** - The full path to your local WebDriver

+#### Logging

+To be able to store your logging entries, following variable need to be set:

+* **LOG_DIR** - The path to the directory where you want your logging files to be persisted.

 ## Testing